ChainAgnostic/namespaces/tezos/caip2.md

 ### Reference Definition

-The method for calculating the hash of a given chain's genesis block (for use as a CAIP-2 chain ID) is as follows from the [Base58 Function Reference Implementation][]:
+The method for calculating the hash of a given chain's genesis block (for use as a CAIP-2 chain ID) is as follows from the [Base58 Check Encoded Blake2B Hash][] reference implementation:

 ```ocaml
 tezosB58CheckEncode('Net',